LowMC/lowmc/README.md

 the log2 of the allowed data complexity *d*, and the key size *k*.

 Example usage: `python3 determine_rounds.py 256 63 128 128`

+## Script for generating the matrices and and constants

+The python script `generate_matrices.py` can be used to generate the matrices for the linear layer and the key schedule as well as the round constants.
+They are written to a file named `matrices_and_constants.dat`.
+This is script can provide the matrices for use in cryptanalysis.
+It is _not_ needed for the reference implementation which creates the matrices and constants internally.